Bo Bassett

-Bo Bassett (born August 25, 2006) is an American freestyle and folkstyle wrestler who competes at 65 kilograms.
-Bassett became the youngest world champion in history at the 2021 World Cadets Wrestling Championships, and was a gold medalist at the Pan American Wrestling Championships (2021, 2024) and Junior Pan American Games (2025).
+Bowen William Bassett (born August 25, 2006) is an American freestyle and folkstyle wrestler who competes at 65 kilograms.
+In freestyle, he has most notably claimed the US National Championship, the U20 World Championship, the U17 World Championship and the Junior Pan American Games gold medal.

-Considered one of the top collegiate wrestling prospects after amassing an undefeated high school record, Bassett committed to wrestling for the Virginia Tech Hokies beginning in 2026.

-He is currently signed to the Featherweight division of Real American Freestyle (RAF), where he is scheduled to debut at RAF 03.
+By claiming the gold medal at the 2021 U17 World Championships, Bassett became the youngest world champion in history, at the age of 14.
+He is currently signed to the featherweight division of Real American Freestyle (RAF).

+In folkstyle, Bassett is considered to have been one of the most accomplished high school wrestlers of all time, and is currently a college freshman wrestling for the Virginia Tech Hokies.

 Early life

-Bowen William Bassett was born in Windber, Pennsylvania, the son of nurse Karissa (née Hamilton) and educator William Bassett.
+Bassett was born in Windber, Pennsylvania, the son of nurse Karissa (née Hamilton) and educator William Bassett.
+He started wrestling at the age of 6.

 He grew up being a fan of Spencer Lee, and cites him as his inspiration for taking up wrestling.
 Bassett and Lee have trained together at the Young Guns Wrestling Club in Ebensburg, Pennsylvania.

-Bassett left Forest Hills Junior-Senior High School after his father was fired as their junior varsity wrestling coach in 2020.
-He would transfer to Bishop McCort High School, where his father was named head wrestling coach of their varsity team in 2021.
+Bassett initially attended Forest Hills Junior-Senior High School, where his father was the junior varsity wrestling coach before being fired in July 2020.
+After that incident and also due to academic reasons, Bassett transferred to Bishop McCort High School after completing seventh grade, where his father was named head varsity wrestling coach.

 High school career

-We have an unbelievable room at Bishop McCort.
-We have eight guys ranked in the country.
-We joke that our wrestling room is called the "Shark Tank."
-Not everyone that comes into our room can handle it.